 6 Day Alice Springs to Darwin including Kakadu and Litchfield

-Travel up ‘The Track’ over 3 Days visiting the icons of Nitmiluk National Park (Katherine Gorge) Mataranka and Kurlu Kurlu (Devils Marbles).
-Have a beer at the Daly Waters Pub and finish in Darwin, spend a night in Darwin soaking up the atmosphere then wake up to set off on a camping safari through Kakadu and Litchfield National Parks over 3 days and 2 nights!
+Travel up ‘The Track’ over 3 days visiting the icons of Nitmiluk National Park (Katherine Gorge) Mataranka and Kurlu Kurlu (Devils Marbles).
+Have a beer at the Daly Waters Pub then spend a night in Darwin soaking up the atmosphere.
+Wake up to set off on a camping safari through Kakadu and Litchfield National Parks over 3 days and 2 nights!